smol-ai/ainews-web-2025/src/content/issues/24-10-23-ainews-not-much-happened-today.md

 date: '2024-10-24T00:39:59.759230Z'
 original_slug: ainews-not-much-happened-today-5175
 description: >-
-  Anthropic released Claude 3.5 Sonnet and Haiku models featuring a new computer use capability that allows the AI to interact with computer interfaces by interpreting screenshots and performing actions like clicking and typing.
+  Anthropic has launched **Claude 3.5 Sonnet** and **Claude 3.5 Haiku**, introducing a beta computer use capability that enables the models to interact with virtual machines by perceiving screens and performing actions like clicking and typing, with significant improvements in coding performance.
-  Claude 3.5 Sonnet also achieved state-of-the-art coding performance, surpassing OpenAI’s o1-preview model.
+  Meanwhile, **Stability AI** released **Stable Diffusion 3.5**, featuring three variants including a Medium model launching on *October 29th*, boasting enhanced image quality and text understanding.
 tags:
-  - anthropic
-  - claude-3.5
-  - computer-use
-  - coding
-  - model-release
-  - stable-diffusion
+  - untagged
+companies: []
+models: []
+topics:
-  - video-generation
+  - untagged
 ---